henrytirla/Decentralized-Exchange-Trading-Scripts/BNB Chain/Trading/Buying-List.md

 # LIST OF TOKENS I AM BUYING THE DIP
 NOT FINANCIAL ADVICE
-Will update this list if this repo got 25 Stars, too many of you are cloning  a star.
+Will update this list if this repo got 25 Stars, too many of you are cloning without leaving a star.

 The tokens below are just a sample and not my investment choices